 Student colleagues in the department, the College of Design, and the university can, and should, be part of a collegial support network.
-Students are expected to take an interest in the research of their peers; and make constructive contributions to the dialog concerning research and teaching activities.
+Students are expected to take an interest in the design research of their peers; take part in constructive and supportive critiques of each other's work in and outside of class, and become a part of the design community through engaging dialogue during design reviews, lectures, and activities of the Architecture Department, the School of Architecture & Environment, and the College of Design.